bkerin/git-batch-bisect/README.md

 relaxed in `runinall`.
 I'm not sure it's worth adding wierd states like this since it's pretty obvious the user can get it with `batch-bisect start` followed by `batch-bisect reset`.

+- Support incremental building commit-to-commit by assuming untracked files are build products and copying them to the worktrees of the successor commit, then touching only files changed by that commit.
+Or something like that.
+This sounds somewhat hairy and risky and I'm happy to just make my computer scream, but there's no denying that incremental builds could be faster than parallel ones in some circumstances.
+Or of course one could do a bit of both :)